cca/libraries_wagtail/libraries/libraries/settings/readme.md

 # Settings

-@TODO update this document which reflects my old, local development setup

-Flow of settings as they're loaded:
+Our current setup only use a base.py settings file (loaded via the __init__.py file in this directory) in all contexts with a few conditional expressions based on the k8s namespace environment variable to `DEBUG` and the site's `BASE_URL`.

+## Old Setup

+Wagtail lets us override settings based on context and the local machine.
+The hierarchy of settings would normally be:

-base -> dev or production (branch) -> local (machine) -> elasticsearch
+base -> context (e.g. dev, staging, or production) -> local (machine)

 base.py — _universal_ settings that are necessary for all builds of the site, regardless of git branch or machine.
 Includes lots of Django filler, installed apps, middleware, loggers, and text field settings.